What is OVA?

 Costs and student grants

-The main aim of OVA remains to offer a summer school accessible to everyone, providing an affordable alternative to other linguistic summer schools in Europe and North America.
-The registration fee is usually around €250-€350 and covers classes as well as accommodation in university-provided dorms for both weeks.
+Our aim is to offer a summer school accessible to everyone, providing an affordable alternative to other linguistic summer schools in Europe and North America.
+The registration fee is around €250-€350 and covers classes as well as accommodation in university-provided dorms for both weeks.

 What you learn at the OVA